rockettheme/docs/Docs/joomla/extensions/rokquickcart/setup.md

 #### Taxes and Shipping with Google Checkout

-Taxes and Shipping for google checkout are handled in the Google Checkout Setup.
+Taxes and Shipping for Google Checkout are handled in the Google Checkout Setup.
 It is based on your location and the location of the purchaser.
 You can customize your tax rates and shipping based on multiple rules that you define.
-There for only the tax rate is passed to google checkout from RokQuickCart.
+There for only the tax rate is passed to Google Checkout from RokQuickCart.
 Google Checkout will only add the taxes and shipping in if you define it to do so in the setup.

 Checkout Modes
 -----